symfony/symfony-docs/cookbook/configuration/configuration_organization.rst

 .. caution::

-    The ``IniFileLoader`` parses the file contents using the :phpfunction:`parse_ini_file` function, therefore, you can only set parameters to string values.
+    The ``IniFileLoader`` parses the file contents using the :phpfunction:`parse_ini_file` function.
+Therefore, you can only set parameters to string values.
 Use one of the other loaders if you want to use other data types (e.g. boolean, integer, etc.).